Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 “But now you will never think of me again.
 Or visit?”

 He was halfway to the door but he turned, a myriad of emotions flitting across his face.
 What a handsome man he was, his well-cut suit highlighting his broad shoulders and long legs, his smile boyish and heartrending.
-In two strides he returned to sweep her into his arms and kiss her deeply.
+In two strides, he returned to sweep her into his arms and kissed her deeply.

 A long, languid, thorough kiss that left her shaking and desperate for more when they both came up for air.

-For a moment they remained clasped tightly in one another’s arm, the only sound their heavy breathing.
+For a moment, they remained clasped tightly in one another’s arms, the only sound their heavy breathing.

 “You just did.”

 “With a marriage prospect, then.”
-He cleared his throat and seemed to try for a brisker, more light-hearted tone.
-“Well, now, my lovely Violet, it has been an absolute pleasure meeting you.”
+He cleared his throat and seemed to try for a brisker, more lighthearted tone.
+“Well now, my clever Violet who possesses such attention to detail, it has been an absolute pleasure meeting you.”
 He dropped his hands and made for the door.
 “I wish you all the best for your life.
-You never know, perhaps I’ll send a postcard from the Sudan or Cairo, for I don’t expect I will forget you in a hurry.”
+You never know, perhaps I’ll send a postcard from the Sudan or Cairo, for I don’t expect I’ll forget you in a hurry.”

-His smile was genuine but regretful as he put his hand on the door knob.
-“As I said, I shan’t be back, but I’ll certainly recommend you to the more discerning of my set.
-Decent fellows.
-A girl like you deserves the best.”
+A shadow flickered across his face.
+He looked about to question her.
+Then he smiled; genuine and regretful as he put his hand on the doorknob.
+“I’m afraid I shan’t be back, but I shall certainly relive this lovely evening with you when I recline in my chair in the heart of the African bush and gaze at the setting sun.
+And I’ll certainly recommend you to the more discerning of my set.
+Decent fellows, they are.
+Because a girl like you deserves the best.”